 White polystyrene is the absolute classic model making material and with good reason: it is easy to cut, glues well, and lends itself to deformation.
 Models made from polystyrene should definitely be subsequently coated with varnish because otherwise they will tend to attract dust.
 In addition, a varnished model will have considerably more plasticity.

-For the architectural model maker it is fairly easy to produce a layered topographic model using polystyrene sheets: each layer of sheet is covered completely with thin TWO-SIDED ADHESIVE TAPE, TRANSFER GLUE or SELF-ADHESIVE FILM and stacked one upon the other.
-When finished, the resulting visible layer lines should be brushed with a solvent, for example DICHLOROMETHANE, whereby the polystyrene “dissolves” into a uniform looking surface.
+For the architectural model maker it is fairly easy to produce a layered topographic model using polystyrene sheets: each layer of sheet is covered completely with thin Two-sided adhesive tape, transfer glue or self-adhesive film and stacked one upon the other.
+When finished, the resulting visible layer lines should be brushed with a solvent, for example Dichlormethane, whereby the polystyrene “dissolves” into a uniform looking surface.

 Small openings can be cut into facades when the PS sheets are no thicker than 0.75 mm.
 In order to produce a sense of depth, the sheets can be glued to solid objects made out of PS foam, acrylic or wood.
 Cut-outs from thicker sheets must be sawed or scored and broken through.